The Secretary of State was asked—

 Order.
 I want to hear about the Uxbridge police station.

 I am very pleased that you do, Mr Speaker, because the Foreign Secretary is so excited that he will not even hear the answer.
-The real reason that the police station is closing is because of the £2.3 billion cut to police budgets in the last Parliament.
+The real reason that the police station is closing is the £2.3 billion cut to police budgets in the last Parliament.
 And it gets worse—they will be cut by another £700 million by 2020.
 Under this Government, there are now 11,000 fewer firefighters in England than there were in 2010, and deaths in fires increased by 20% last year.
 In the wake of the terrible Grenfell Tower fire, the Prime Minister was very clear in saying that this could not be allowed to happen again and that money would be no object to fire safety.
 Will she therefore now back the campaign to provide local councils with £1 billion to retrofit sprinklers in all high-rise blocks?

 On the first issue, the right hon.
 Gentleman might not have noticed, but the police and crime commissioner in London is the Mayor.
 Is he one of ours?
 No, he’s one of yours.
 The last time I looked, Sadiq Khan was a Labour Mayor of London, although perhaps the leader of the Labour party thinks that he is not Labour enough for him and his brand of Labour.
 Let us be very clear about funding for the Metropolitan police.
 There is more money and there are more officers for each Londoner than anywhere else in the country; that is the reality.